-Description: Specifies the password for authentication with the proxy server template, such as to an administrator of the machine.
+Description: Specifies the password for authentication with the proxy server Possible values: Any string 0 to 32765 characters long Default value: Empty string

 Important.
 The password can be viewed by any user who has access to the administrative template, such as to an administrator of the machine.